- Sort By Use

 On its own, citrulline also plays a role in the urea cycle.
 This cycle, which occurs in the liver and kidneys, is primarily involved with removing ammonia from your blood in the form of urea.

 Citrulline and its potential effects on arginine levels may support cardiovascular health and overall circulation.
 Studies suggest L-Citrulline may promote healthy blood pressure by causing blood vessels to dilate.
-This increased circulation may extend to systems and organs throughout the body, potentially assisting in the healing of wounds and reducing pain caused by inflammation.
+This increased circulation may extend to systems and organs throughout the body.

 Nitric oxide is most popular among athletes for its potential muscle-building benefits.
 The increased blood flow may contribute to quicker muscle recovery and growth while delivering more nutrients to muscle tissue.
 A preliminary study on cyclists suggests that nitric oxide may improve endurance and promote longer, harder workouts by combating lactic acid buildup, the main cause of muscle fatigue during intense training exercises.